History and a Historian

 Friends of Sgt.
 Rock.
 A Pathfinder and Audie Murphy, from author's collection.

-Fierce undesired winds came down from the heavens.
-Pasadena, California Dec 1, 2011 (above and below).
+Fierce undesired winds came down from the heavens. and hit Pasadena, California Dec.
+1, 2011 (above and below).

 Western Europe was struck by fierce winds, Dec.
 1999 (above).
 Winds exceeded 120mph.